tombelieber/FreeDocGPT/CODE_OF_CONDUCT.md

 - Be respectful and welcoming
 - No harassment or hate speech
 - Assume good intent
-- Report violations to security@vickyai.io
+- Report violations to the project maintainers